 The City of Savannah’s Plan is a self-funded group health plan.
-The claims administration is provided through UMR and Quantum Health provides the coordination of benefits, and HPI is the claims administrator.
+The claims administration is provided through HPI and Quantum Health provides the coordination of benefits, and HPI is the claims administrator.
 The primary Preferred Provider Organization (PPO) Network for the City of Savannah is the Care Network which utilizes the St. Joseph’s / Candler Clinics and Hospitals.

 |Quantum Health Care Coordinators:

 |The Care Network (TCN)

 Healthcare can be confusing, Quantum Care Coordinators are here to make it easier.
 Turn to your Care Coordinators for help with items such as:

 - Patient Advocacy

 - In-Network Provider Assistance